The Castle of Llyr Tallow

 « Chapter 1 »

 Lady Jesslyn Chaveer stared out of the tall window of her private quarters.
 Sadness flitted across her eyes as she watched the moon arc in the night’s sky above her father’s castle.
-Outside there was a cold breeze toying with the treetops that rose beyond the outer baily walls and moat.
+Outside there was a cold breeze toying with the treetops that rose beyond the outer bailey walls and moat.
 Something troubled her, an uneasy feeling that sent the hairs on her arms standing on end.
 Rubbing the chill away, she climbed into bed to ward off the cool breeze that now surrounded her.

-In the next room, Lana, her fourteen year old sister slept soundly unaware of Jesslyn’s unease.
+In the next room, Lana, her fourteen-year-old sister slept soundly unaware of Jesslyn’s unease.
 It was troubling to feel restless but not to know why.
 Brushing the feeling aside Jesslyn closed her eyes.
 She was to regret not paying heed to her gut feeling.

 Outside the sky released a shower of rain that had threatened to fall all evening.
 The drawbridge to the Castle of Llyr Tallow slowly lowered over the moat.
 Gazing up at the impressive building with its fortified walls and encircling parapets, Tobias Trill grinned as he entered the castle’s large courtyard.
 Behind him rode his band of private guards.

 The men who manned the drawbridge greeted Tobias with a reverent bow.
-“Forgive our lateness in lowering the bridge sir but we were unaware that you would be visiting, especially so late in the day.”
+“Forgive our lateness in lowering the bridge sir but we were unaware you would be visiting, especially so late in the day.”